Baghdad government says PKK not welcome in Iraq

 More than 40,000 people have been killed in the conflict which has blighted investment and development in Turkey's mainly Kurdish southeast and tarnished the country's image abroad.

-Turkey, the European Union and the United States all list the PKK as a terrorist organization.
+Turkey, the European Union and the United States all list the PKK as a terrorist organisation.

 The withdrawal of PKK fighters, ordered late last month by PKK field commander Murat Karayilan, is the biggest step yet in a deal negotiated by the group's jailed leader Abdullah Ocalan and the Turkish government.